 Hookup connections

 The last step is connecting any electrical hookups and safety items.
 Begin by connecting the safety chains on the trailer to the tow vehicle in a crossing pattern.
 The chains are there in case the coupler latch fails.
-If it comes off, the coupler will land on the crisscrossed chains and not the road.
+If it comes off, the coupler will land on the crisscrossed chains, not the road.
 Next, connect the trailer lights to the vehicle so that the trailer lights will coincide with the vehicle lights.

 Larger trailers feature a trailer disconnect switch that will activate the brake on the trailer if the trailer disconnects from the tow vehicle.
 Pull the switch out of the trailer, loop it through the tow vehicle’s hitch, and reconnect it to the trailer.
 Finally, check the lights are connected properly.
 While someone is in the vehicle, have them test that the left and right blinkers, taillights, and brake lights work.